-Executive Director - nonvoting member, makes reports, cannot make motions, and does not attend in camera sessions due to possibility of personnel reviews being conducted.
+Executive Director: nonvoting member, makes reports, cannot make motions, and does not attend in-camera sessions due to possibility of personnel reviews being conducted.

-Constitutional Consultant - nonvoting member, can raise agenda items but cannot make motions, and attends in camera sessions for parliamentary assistance.
-As an Active Member, the Constitutional Consultant can make motions in the Society Annual Business Meeting.
+Constitutional Consultant: nonvoting member, can raise agenda items but cannot make motions, and attends in-camera sessions for parliamentary assistance.
+As an active member, the Constitutional Consultant can make motions in the Society annual Business Meeting.

-Officers, Division Presidents and Presidents-Elect - voting member, can raise agenda items and make motions, and attends in camera sessions.
+Officers, Division presidents and presidents-elect: voting member, can raise agenda items and make motions, and attends in-camera sessions.

-Section presidents - voting member if the section has at least 50 active members, can raise agenda items and make motions regardless of section size, and attends in camera sessions.
+Section presidents: voting member if the Section has at least 50 active members, can raise agenda items and make motions regardless of Section size, and attends in-camera sessions.

-Chapter Presidents - nonvoting member, can raise and discuss agenda items as Governing Board members, cannot make motions, and does not attend in camera sessions.
+Chapter presidents: nonvoting member, can raise and discuss agenda items as Governing Board members, cannot make motions, and does not attend in-camera sessions.
 Chapters do not vote because they are represented on the board by two voting members from their Division.

-President of the Student Subsection of the Education Section - nonvoting member, can raise and discuss agenda items as Governing Board members, cannot make motions, and does not attend in camera sessions.
+President of the Student Subsection of the Education Section: nonvoting member, can raise and discuss agenda items as Governing Board members, cannot make motions, and does not attend in-camera sessions.

-Guests - nonmembers, nonvoting, cannot raise agenda items or make motions, does not attend in camera sessions, and can speak only if recognized by the Chair.
+Guests: nonmembers, nonvoting, cannot raise agenda items or make motions, do not attend incamera sessions, and can speak only if recognized by the chair.

-Committee chairs - gives reports, can make a motion only if they are also a member of the Governing Board (in a dual role).
-No second is needed regardless of Governing Board membership unless it is committee of one person.
+Committee chairs: give reports, can make a motion only if also a member of the Governing Board (in a dual role).
+No second is needed regardless of Governing Board membership unless it is a committee of one person.